liamross/react-workflow/README.md

 ### blockTypes

-An object representing various styles for blocks and paths.
+An object representing various styles for blocks.

 ```javascript
 blockTypes = {